Hana-mohamed/PageRecommender/README.md

 ## Performance Optimizations

 ### WARC File Access
-The application now prioritizes local WARC file access for content retrieval:
+The application prioritizes local WARC file access for content retrieval:
 1. First attempts to fetch content from local WARC files
 2. Falls back to live web access only if content is not found in WARC
 3. Uses optimized HTML parsing with lxml for faster processing